-- 3. The plan covers: - a. an initial physical examination to confirm pregnancy, - b. folic acid supplement for members planning to become pregnant, - c. counseling for contraceptive methods, - d. counseling and support for breastfeeding, and - e. the purchase of an electric or manual breast pump, or rental charges for a hospital-grade breast pump, and breast pump supplies. - 4.
-The plan covers screening for sexually transmitted diseases and HIV at the in-network benefit. - 5.
+- 3. The plan covers: - a. an initial physical examination to confirm pregnancy, - b. folic acid supplement for members planning to become pregnant, - c. counseling for contraceptive methods, - d. counseling and support for breastfeeding, and - e. the purchase of an electric or manual breast pump, or rental charges for a hospital-grade breast pump, and breast pump supplies. - The plan covers screening for sexually transmitted diseases and HIV at the in-network benefit. - 5.
 The plan covers a range of FDA-approved preventive contraceptive methods for women with reproductive capacity.
 Benefits are provided for up to a 12-month supply for covered contraceptives, other than over-the-counter and emergency contraceptives, when prescribed by your provider for the prevention of pregnancy.
 Medical management may apply.
 Please also refer to "Prescription Drugs." - 6.
 Please refer to "Hospital Inpatient Care, "Hospital Outpatient Care, "Office Visit and Professional Services," etc. when services are for: - a. complications or an illness/injury diagnosed as a result of preventive care services - b. preventive care services in excess of state and federal preventive recommendations and criteria. - 7.
 The plan covers follow up diagnostic services or testing that your health care provider determines you require following your preventive mammogram.
+Preventive benefits will be applied for these follow up services after you have satisfied your deductible.